 Every year, Senator Levin prepares a report summarizing his key legislative activities.
 You can jump to a topic below by clicking on the link.

 FIGHTING FOR WORKERS AND CONSUMERS

-- With Japan now a part of the Trans Pacific Partnership trade negotiations, and given its history of protectionism and one-way auto trade, urged taking an aggressive approach to opening Japan’s automotive market to U.S. autos and auto parts.
+Fighting for Fair Trade and a Level Playing Field for U.S. Manufacturing.
+Continued to fight for the fair treatment of U.S. goods in overseas markets.
+With Japan a part of the Trans Pacific Partnership trade negotiations, and given its history of protectionism and one-way auto trade, continued taking an aggressive approach to opening Japan’s automotive market to U.S. autos and auto parts.

 - Urged the inclusion of currency manipulation as an enforceable commitment in the Trans Pacific Partnership.

 - Continued to urge the administration to press China to comply with the market opening commitments it made when joining the World Trade Organization, particularly regarding automotive manufacturers’ ability to participate fully in the Chinese market; its commitment to reduce China’s currency manipulation; the rampant intellectual property theft that occurs in China; and China’s unfair auto parts trade practices.

 - Weighed in on behalf of U.S. companies pursuing anti-dumping and countervailing duty investigations against foreign nations’ unfair exports to the United States.